 In 1875, Fountain moved his family to his wife’s home in Mesilla, New Mexico, where Fountain practiced law.
 Southern New Mexico, at that time, was still subject to frequent Indian raids, and in 1878, he became a captain in the first company of militia in southeast New Mexico, fighting in the campaigns against Chief Victorio and Geronimo.
 Continuing to serve in the militia, Fountain would reach the rank of colonel, a title that he was called for the rest of his life.

-In 1881, he was appointed to defend Billy the Kid in his charge for murder.
+In 1881, he was appointed to defend Billy the Kid in his charge of murder.

-In 1885, Fountain moved to Las Cruces and began to prosecute Federal land frauds.
+In 1885, Fountain moved to Las Cruces and began prosecuting Federal land frauds.
 In 1888, he was elected to the New Mexico legislature, eventually becoming the speaker of the house.
-Afterward, he became a special prosecutor for livestock associations and in 1894 convicted 20 men for cattle rustling.
-His roles as a politician and an attorney; however, acquired him numerous enemies.
+Afterward, he became a special prosecutor for livestock associations and, in 1894, convicted 20 men for cattle rustling.
+His roles as a politician and an attorney, however, acquired him numerous enemies.